klundquist/portfolio/content/project/rna-seq/index.md

 ---
-title: DLBCL Survival Analysis: RNA-seq Insights from TCGA-DLBC
+title: DLBCL Survival Analysis - RNA-seq Insights from TCGA-DLBC
 summary: Differential gene expression and pathway analysis of DLBCL patients using RNA-seq data from TCGA to identify molecular markers linked to survival.
 tags:
   - Bioinformatics